stylus/stylus/Readme.md

 ### Contribution Guide

-For all developers interested in contributing, please be sure to check out our [Contribution Guide](./.github/CONTRIBUTING.md) before making any pull requests to the project.
+Please read our [Contribution Guide](Contributing.md) before making any pull requests to the project.
+Included are directions for opening issues, workflows, and coding standards.

 ### Stylus cheatsheet